familyfriendlymikey/mpv-cut/README.md

 The resulting cut will be placed in the same directory as the source file.

+- You can press `C` to cancel a cut.

 ### Actions

 You can press `a` to cycle between three default actions: